Contractors using a limited company

 Please note that for ease, we tend to think of and refer to the original rules as IR35 and the 2017/2021 rules as off payroll working, although not everybody demarcates them like this.

-Off-payroll working rules since 2017 and 2021 in more detail
+Off-payroll working reforms in more detail

 You should then be able to draw out the money from the company as either a salary or dividends without further deductions.

 This is really the key difference between the new rules and the original rules.
 Under the original IR35 rules, the decision as to whether you look like an employee or not rests with your own limited company, whereas under the new rules, the end client makes the decision instead (with consequences for them if they get things wrong).
-This makes it much more likely that the rules will be applied properly and that everyone will then pay the correct amount of tax and NIC in accordance with the law.
+This makes it much more likely that the rules will be applied properly and that everyone will then pay the correct amount of tax and National Insurance in accordance with the law.

 You can find a summary of the rules as they apply to workers who are providing services to the public sector or medium and large clients in the private sector on GOV.UK.
 HMRC’s technical guidance can be found here.